COVID-19 public health emergency – changes to the course for the academic year 2020-2021.

 The University’s Graduate Admissions website provides a full range of useful information including an explanation of the University’s college system and about accommodation here in Cambridge.

 Information on the application process for the MPhil course is provided here by the University of Cambridge Graduate Admissions office.
-Our 2018 deadline for receipt of applications is March 31st 2018.
+Applications for the academic year 2021/22 will open on 1 September 2020.

 The MPhil in Epidemiology provides an excellent transition to full-scale PhD research or clinical research leading to the MD degree.
 It introduces and develops key skills and specialist knowledge for those wishing to pursue a career in epidemiology and related fields.
 The MPhil is also an invaluable introduction to the preparation of a research thesis.